metacron/ansible-action/README.md

 # Ansible Action

-This repository is just an container image builder using [this Dockerfile](Dockerfile).
+This repository is just a container image builder using [this Dockerfile](Dockerfile).
 The image is created from a CentOS 8 pure base image (`centos:8`) and published as [metacron/ansible-action](https://github.com/orgs/metacron/packages/container/package/ansible-action) GitHub Package by automated workflows (GitHub Actions).
 You can use it as a secure way to run Ansible in Docker and as a step for GitHub Actions workflow:

 ```yml
 name: Ansible (Operations Automation)